emmcauley/DS_public_data/README.md

 # DS_public_data
-a collection of notebooks containing analysis and visualization methods with publicly available data
+A collection of notebooks containing analysis and visualization methods with publicly available data